 You don’t need a lot of extra time in the mornings to bring more mindful moments into your day.
 Even just a few small changes can make a big difference to physical and mental exhaustion.

 Having a good morning routine is helpful, but it’s even better when you have a good evening routine too!
 If you’re feeling mentally exhausted then you may be struggling to get a proper night’s sleep.
 The right bedtime routine can really help improve your quality of sleep and make it easier to drift off too.
 This guide walks you through how to make the best evening routine for you.

 To improve your sleep and fight mental exhaustion, try putting down your phone earlier, preparing for the next day, journaling, breath work or meditation, and swapping out any afternoon caffeine with a decaf version instead.
 Winding down properly in the evening will help you wake up feeling more refreshed and ready for the day ahead, without feeling exhausted.

-Mental exhaustion is a real problem that lots of people are facing in today’s busy world.
-It can be caused by a lot of different things, and more often than not, there are ways to prevent it from happening.
-If you feel like you’re experiencing mental exhaustion, it’s important to identify why it’s happening for you and put steps in place to combat it.
+Mental exhaustion is a real problem that lots of people are facing in today’s busy and burnt out world.
+There are many different causes and the impact of mental fatigue can be debilitating for many.
+If you feel like you’re experiencing mental exhaustion, it’s essential to identify why it’s happening for you and put steps in place to combat it.
 Remember, if you are seriously struggling with any mental health symptoms or physical symptoms of exhaustion, please do reach out to a medical professional.